 Habitat loss and degradation due to human developments is the most significant factor in the past decline of the White-headed Duck.
 Drainage of numerous shallow lakes, marshes and other wetlands of former importance for breeding and wintering have occurred mainly for agricultural developments throughout the species' range (Green & Anstey 1992), and it has been estimated that the area of suitable breeding habitat has been roughly halved last century (Anstey 1989).
-Whole wetland systems have been transformed in the former Soviet Union.
+Whole wetland systems have been transformed in the former Soviet Union, especially in Central Asia, where new wintering sites have been colonised as a consequence of the irrigation process.
 In Spain, >60% of the endorreic lagoons in Andalucía have been drained this century (Green & Hughes 1996).

-1 It is important to note that in some countries, such as Tunisia, the construction of small dams may actually increase White-headed Duck populations by providing additional habitat.
+&lt;sup>1 It is important to note that in some countries, such as Tunisia, the construction of small dams may actually increase White-headed Duck populations by providing additional habitat.